mgenware/qing/docs/src/dev/README.md

-In this section you'll learn how to setup your local development environment for Qing.
+This section contains all information about developing Qing.